OpenXAIProject/Automatic-Stock-Trading/README.md

 + We calculate rates of each stock of returns every at the end of each week.<br />
 ## Results

-+ This is an example which is how well train/predict
++ This is an example which is how well train/predict.(For details, Please refer the code "automatic_stock_trading.py")
 <p align="center">
 <img src="https://github.com/OpenXAIProject/Automatic-Stock-Trading/blob/master/train_test_data.jpg"  width="600">
 </p>

++ This is cumulative returns on 10 stocks in 2016(Jan~ Dec)

 ## Requirements
 + XGboost (0.7)